okuzawats/javascript-minesweeper/README.md

 ## Usage

-- left click on a cell: open it
+- click on a cell: open it
-- right click on a cell: flag it
+- long click on a cell: flag it

 ## References